Wide Reads

 Original text

-m truly sorry to detain you over me and my beehive chair.
+I am truly sorry to detain you over me and my beehive chair.
 A sleepy old man, in a sunny back yard, is not an interesting object, I am well aware.
 But things must be put down in their places, as things actually happened—and you must please to jog on a little while longer with me, in expectation of Mr. Franklin Blake’s arrival later in the day.
+Before I had time to doze off again, after my daughter Penelope had left me, I was disturbed by a rattling of plates and dishes in the servants’ hall, which meant that dinner…

 Master this chapter.
 Complete your experience